Please click icon at right for PDF of artist CV

 In July 2020 Durner's essay on her collages, "The Assemblage of Worthless Scraps into Compositions" was published in the International Social Research Foundation (London) Bulletin XXI on The Secret Life of Objects.

-Painting, Largesse, and Life: A Conversation with Leah Durner, an extensive conversation between Dr. Andrews and Durner on her oeuvre from the period 1983-2018 and its relation to practices and histories of painting and Merleau-Ponty's philosophy will appear as a companion to The Question of Painting is forthcoming in 2022.
+Painting, Largesse, and Life: A Conversation with Leah Durner, an extensive conversation between Dr. Andrews and Durner on her oeuvre from the period 1983-2018 and its relation to practices and histories of painting and Merleau-Ponty's philosophy will appear as a companion to The Question of Painting is forthcoming.